circlefin/malachite/specs/english/synchronization/README.md

 ```

 We have encoded two different state machines (1) that interacts with the consensus specification and (2) that abstracts consensus.
 In order to do so, we have separated actions into several modules.
-The specification `syncStatemachine.qnt` encodes all actions that are touching only BlockSync state, that is, the don't interact with consensus.
+The specification `syncStatemachine.qnt` encodes all actions that are touching only Blocksync state, that is, the don't interact with consensus.
 These are the actions for a correct process `v`:
 - `syncDeliverReq(v)`
 - `syncDeliverResp(v)`